 What I wasn't used to was having everyone around me act ill.
 That's been weird.

-Yet as COVID-19 hit, I found a hidden blessing from having had cancer—I was ready to navigate the global health crisis.
+Yet as COVID-19 hit, I found a hidden blessing from having had colon cancer—I was ready to navigate the global health crisis.
 Because I've been a patient for 20 years, I knew what to look for and what was to come: medicines and vaccines, complex emotional journies, differing opinions, new ways of life, and discussions on preventing a recurrence.

 As our country transitions into a new phase of COVID-19 where we're easing up on restrictions because our threat is waning, we're all now headed into what cancer survivors know as the survivorship phase.

 I'm going to be honest.
 Cancer survivorship works a bit like the Emerald City in Wizard of Oz.
 It's the goal, but once you get there, it's not quite what you expected.